SICP

 is called recursively.

 One distinction between this version and the previous one is that only one coerced argument list is produced each time.
-To ensure that all possible cases are covered, we raise a single argument at a time, only if it is of the lowest type in the list.
+To ensure that all possible cases are covered, we raise only the lowest argument in the list.
 The procedure raise-lowest

 .

 To indicate type precedence in a manner that will allow for future expansion, each type has an entry in the table which is a numeric value for its precedence.
 Types with higher precedence actually have a lower numeric value, and any value that is less than 0 is considered an ‘unraisable’ type (this is also the default for types that have no precedence entry in the table).
 This allows multiple type systems to be in place, and even allows two types to have the same precedence.
-Inserting a new type in place of an existing precedence level could be done by using fractional values, or by altering the table for the types that already exist.
+Further adjustment might be needed for some kinds of precedence changes.
+Inserting a new type in place of an existing precedence level could be done by using fractional values, or by altering the table for all existing types.

 Ex.
 2.85